About Kee Chan, PhD, MBA

 About Kee Chan, Ph.D.:

-Her teaching interest includes the intersection of science and strategic planning, financial analysis, public health management, and medical decision-making analysis.
+Her research interest includes the intersection of science and strategic planning, financial analysis, public health management, and medical decision-making analysis.
 Dr. Chan researches the comparative analysis of new biomedical intervention and testing on improving population health and its impact on healthcare services delivery.
-Dr. Chan is an expert on developing mathematical models to determine time-saving and cost-effective strategies in improving public health.

 Academic Background: